submetu/Smartface--Dynamic_List_View/README.md

 * You can pretty much combine the **data states** in whichever way you like.
 * Here I combine the `initialTypes` with the `basicInfo` **data state**

-** After this, I render my `listView` and set the events on the buttons.
+** After this, we render the `listView` and set events on the buttons.

 ### Runtime